stefanthoss/air-quality-bridge/README.md

 docker build -t air-quality-bridge:devel .
 ```

+Add the environment variable `FLASK_ENV=development` for further debugging.

 ## Deployment

 The Docker image from the repository gets automatically build and published to the GitHub Container Registry as [ghcr.io/stefanthoss/air-quality-bridge](https://github.com/stefanthoss/air-quality-bridge/pkgs/container/air-quality-bridge).